Search: 3561 results

 This man, having been taken by the Jews, and being about to be killed by them, I came up with the military and took out of their hands, having learned that he was a Roman.

-And, desiring to get at the reason for their attack on him, I took him down to their Sanhedrin:
+And, being minded to find out the cause for which they were accusing him, I took him down into their High-council,

 he said, “I will give you a hearing whenever your accusers get here too.”
 And he ordered that he be kept under guard in Herod’s palace.